Top Social Media in Japan – Updated 2026

 Twitch, owned by Amazon, is a live-streaming platform popular in Japan, particularly among the gaming community.
 Users can stream and watch a wide range of content, mainly focused on video game streaming.
 Viewers can interact with streamers through live chat features and support their favourite streamers through subscriptions and donations.

 Twitch is popular in Japan, mainly because of the large gaming community and the fun, interactive experience it offers.
 It competes with local sites like NicoNico Douga and OPENREC.tv.
-Twitch also has music, art, and chat streams that
+Twitch also has music, art, and chat streams that are designed to meet the needs of users with specific interests.

 10. Linkedin (4 million)